malcolmlett/malcolmlett.github.io/Philosophical-Description-of-Consciousness.md

 It turns out that Consciousness is nothing like what we thought it was.
-This article attempts to describe what it is, what it is not, and why it was necessary for it to evolve.
+This article looks at what it means for our understanding of ourselves and our place in the world.

 For background, please see [[Background to A Theory of Mind]] and [[A Theory of the Human Mind]].